kgisl/project-ideas/ias/bitlyElmVideo.md

 ## 9th increment
 Do the ultimate thing - access the bitly API and get all the 25000+ links and search through them

+# Notes

+- Hacker teams can emulate my incremental pathway to get to the 8th increment version
+- After that, they must use their own creativity and analytical thinking as to how the project can be further evolved